peiche/chat-for-aesop-story-engine/README.md

 A single chat component is one piece of conversation: one chat bubble.
 Using a single chat bubble as the building block, any number of chat bubble components can comprise the end result.
 Short or long, it's completely up to you, the content creator.

+Please note that this plugin builds upon existing functionality provided by Aesop Story Engine, and will not function without it.

 ##Options

 Using the component's built-in options, the chat colors can vary on a post-by-post basis.
 Multiple conversations in a single post can have varied colors, due to the modular nature of the components.